3nnui/managed-site-template/README.md

                    | |
                    |_|

-Web stack focussed on accessibility and security without sacrificing the dev workflow
+Web stack focussed on accessibility and security without sacrificing any dev workflow
 ```

 ## Goals